-In the event of border closures, business closures, mandatory lockdowns, or testing positive for COVID-19, make sure you have contingency plans for lodging and access to food, water, medicine, and basic necessities.
+In the event of border closures, business closures, mandatory lockdowns, or testing positive for COVID-19, make sure you have contingency plans for lodging and access to food, water, prescription medicine, masks, soap/sanitizer, and basic necessities and services.
 Budget for these contingencies.
 Quarantine and extended stay costs are generally not covered expenses under the International SOS program.

 Refundable tickets, cancellation policies, and travel insurance

 If your travel is paid for by Harvard, consider using one of Harvard’s preferred travel partners, such as The Travel Collaborative, Egencia, or Milne Travel to book your trip.
 If there’s a high likelihood your itinerary could change, consider purchasing refundable tickets and/or travel insurance as budget allows.
 Know what your contracts and agreements with any in-country partners may allow, and what their payment deadlines and refund policies are so you can determine a cutoff date for making a decision.

 Make sure you have the correct visa and travel documents and that they’re valid for the duration of your trip.
 Will you be transiting through another location first?
 Check if you also need a transit visa for countries you stop in or pass through en route to your final destination.

 - From within the US, you have two options to apply for a visa—through your destination country's embassy/consulate in the US, or through a visa processing vendor.